gwosc-tutorial/gwosc-catalog/README.md

     - `upper_limit`: (bool) Whether this best value is an upper limit bound.
     - `lower_limit`: (bool) Whether this best value is an lower limit bound.
     - `sigfigs`: (int) Number of significant figures of the best value.
+    - `unit`: The unit the `best` value was measured in.
+See below for allowed values.
     - `links`: (object | null) Links to external resources.
 This section can be ommited.

 5. Links level (optional)